 Students will have an opportunity to learn or improve their art skills and techniques through this engaging program.
 This course helps you gain insight and solve art-related challenges.
 Students will be introduced to a wide variety of art activities and related compositions, including sketching, doodling, printing, drawing, painting, pen and ink, wire sculpture, clay sculpture, 3D sculpture and many other media to create works of art.

-The junior high instrumental music program gives students the opportunity to expand their musical knowledge by learning an instrument.
+The Grade 7 instrumental music program gives students the opportunity to expand their musical knowledge by learning a woodwind, brass or percussion instrument.
 To enrich their musical experience, students in private or group lessons (for example, piano or violin) are encouraged to participate.
 These students will be a valuable asset to the program.
-The school band performs at school concerts, local festivals, and school presentations.
-In addition, students can attend music camps and festival trips.
+The school band performs at school concerts, local festivals, and school presentations..
 What instrument will you play?
 There are many to choose from!

 Westwood’s Computer Science program is award winning and unmatched in our city.
 The world of Computer Science expands at Westwood as students are introduced to Virtual Reality, Coding, 3D Printing, Artificial Intelligence, and creating Phone Applications.